VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/250-adding-success-failure-pages/newsletter-signup/README.md

 An online training course on Udemy.

 This is focused on Section 20.
-APIs > developing a Newsletter Login Webpage with a backend using the Mailchimp API to make the web app dynamic.
+APIs > developing a Newsletter Signup website application with a backend using the Mailchimp API to make the web app dynamic.

+## About

+By developing this newsletter signup website I have learnt the following:

+- API Endpoints, Paths and parameters.
+- API Authentication and Postman.
+- JSON formatted data.
+- Make GET Requests with the Node HTTPS Module.
+- How to parse JSON.
+- Use Express to Render a Website with Live API Data.
+- Use Body Parser to Parse POST Requests to the Server.
+- The Mailchimp API.
+- SeuUp the Signup Page.
+- Post Data to Mailchimp's Servers via their API.
+- Add Success and Failure Pages.
+- Deploy Server with Heroku.

-## The Tech Stack:
+### The Tech Stack:

 1. Node.js: a language for server-side development.
 2. Express: a framework as it provides broad features for building web apps.